darenr/resource-namer/docs/source/index.rst

 **resource namer**  is a Python library to generate names for resources.
 Names are compounds of adjective and noun.
-The library wil concatenate an adjedctive with animal (or plant) name to produce a name suitable for resouces that need to be remembered and recognized by humans (human-friendly GUIDs)
+The library will concatenate an adjedctive with animal (or plant) name to produce a name suitable for resouces that need to be remembered and recognized by humans (human-friendly GUIDs)

 Check out the :doc:`usage` section for further information, including